notexplosive/notexplosive.github.io/pages/ludography.markdown

 ## Not Who They Say They Are
 [{{ linkText }}](https://notexplosive.itch.io/not-who-they-say-they-are)
-> Made in 36 hours in February 2019 for WWU Game Jam 11
+> `[Jam]` Made in 36 hours in February 2019 for WWU Game Jam 11

 An attempt to make SpyParty a couch co-op game.
 I use controller vibrations to send secret information to players and I still think that was really clever.
 I'm not sure if anyone outside of my immediate friend group has played this game.
 But it's a fun game to pull out when I have company over.

 ## Gale: First Draft
 [{{ linkText }}](https://notexplosive.itch.io/gale)
-> Made in 2 days in February 2019 for LÖVE Jam 2019, then polished for 5 days and submitted to Tasting Room Jam
+> `[Jam]` Made in 2 days in February 2019 for LÖVE Jam 2019, then polished for 5 days and submitted to Tasting Room Jam

 This game was made originally for a 7-day jam hosted by [Nina Freeman][nina].
 But it just so happened that the first 2 days of that jam was the LÖVE Jam, a jam for my preferred game framework at the time.
 So I quickly threw together a prototype for LÖVE Jam and then followed it up with a more refined version for Tasting Room.